j3rrr/ZeroNotes/README.md

 * [UPD] Added SavedVariables for Home Screen Selections
 * [UPD] ZBM - Classcolor Bars with "Show all"
 * [UPD] ZBM - Removed Bars for Boss Spells (only Player Bars will be shown)
+* [UPD] Notes can now be send with the count of the spell occurance instead of a fixed time.
+This will currently work with the ZND WA.
+ZBM will get disabled for this type and ExRT Note will only display the number of the spell.
+But not mark the spell as completed.
+* [UPD] ZND - Display spell counts instead of times (based on selected setting).
+Rows will get marked as completed once the displayed count is reached.
 ```